 - They should not have any discharge or matting of the fur around the eye.

-- The hedgehog’s nose should be moist and clean.
+- he hedgehog’s nose should be moist and clean.

 - It should not be dry, bubbly, or running.

-- Keep in mind hedgehogs have an excellent sense of smell so that nose is likely to be busy sniffing you or the air to check out it’s surrounds.
+- Keep in mind hedgehogs have an excellent sense of smell so their nose is likely to be busy sniffing you or the air to check out its surroundings.